Ruth Hathaway Jewson Award (SNP)

 - review of the relevant literature;

-- rationale for the research indicating how the study will contribute to some aspect of family science or family practice;
+- rationale for the research indicating how the study will contribute to some aspect of Family Science or family practice; and

-- in-text citations of references (a reference list is not required, but if included is part of the 5-page limit); and
+- in-text citations of references (a reference list is not required, but if included is part of the 5-page limit).

-Upon completion, the winner is encouraged to submit a paper, based on some aspect of the research, for presentation at an appropriate forum at the next NCFR Annual Conference
+Upon completion, the recipient is encouraged to submit a paper, based on some aspect of the research, for presentation at an appropriate forum at the next NCFR Annual Conference

 - fill out the application form;